 Juicy and flavorful, this Thai-inspired grilled chicken is marinated in coconut milk, fresh lime juice and Asian fish sauce.
 Scatter a bunch of fresh cilantro over the chicken before serving, if you like.
 The recipe calls for spatchcocking, which means removing the backbone and flattening the chicken.
+It’s a great technique to have in your back pocket, but you can also ask your butcher to do it for you!

 - 1/4 cup fish sauce